NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Convolutional Neural Networks/Week 3.md

 We take a kernel and apply our output to the kernel.
 This leads us to expand our output from encoding to decoding.

+TODO: Add better notes for Landmarks and also Transpose Conv!!